SukriGin2/Code-Ranger-Works/README.md

-# All the works throughtout the classes with Code Rangers; Jun & Ziyan
+# All the works throughout the classes with Code Rangers; Jun & Ziyan